-Textual data usually contains many rare tokens, which are hard to learn meaningful representations for because of a low number of token occurrences in the dataset.
-This problem is even more urgent for source code where arbitrary complex identifiers are allowed and actually used by the developers. \citet{code_bpe} underline that modern source code datasets incorporate millions of unique identifiers, of which less than 1\% occur in the dataset frequently, e.\,g.\,more than 5 times.
-To avoid huge embedding matrices and the meaningless embeddings of rare tokens, the common practice is to crop the vocabulary based on top-N identifiers and replace all occurrences of out-of-vocabulary (OOV) identifiers with \verb|UNK| identifier.
+An important question, one should answer before building an SCP model, is how to create a vocabulary? \citet{code_bpe} underline that modern source code datasets may incorporate millions of unique identifiers, of which less than 1\% occur in the dataset frequently, e.\,g.\,more than 5 times.
+The common practice is to crop the vocabulary based on top-N identifiers and replace all occurrences of out-of-vocabulary (OOV) identifiers with an \verb|UNK| identifier to avoid huge embedding matrices and the meaningless embeddings of rare tokens.
 But can one process rare identifiers in a better way?

-A popular solution for processing rare tokens in NLP is to use character-based encodings or byte-pair encoding (BPE) \cite{bpe_nlp}.
-In SCP, this toolkit is complemented with splitting identifiers into subtokens based on \verb|snake_case| or \verb|CamelCase|.
-All mentioned approaches encode the input sequence computing the embeddings of rare tokens using some aggregation function of the embeddings of the token's parts, and for the decoding, these approaches generate tokens by parts.
-In generation tasks, another popular solution is to use pointer mechanism \cite{pointer_nlp} for copying rare words from the input sequence.
+There are two main directions in the NLP literature to tackle rare tokens: open vocabulary and copy-based approaches.
+An open vocabulary solution implies splitting rare tokens into subtokens \cite{bpe_nlp}.
+The copy-based approaches are used in generation tasks and imply using the pointer mechanism \cite{pointer_nlp} to copy tokens from the input sequence.

-We propose a new simple yet effective approach for processing OOV identifiers in source code, namely OOV anonymization.
-Anonymization implies replacing \textit{rare} identifiers with unique placeholders, i.\,e.\,\verb|var1|, \verb|var2|, \verb|var3| etc., while preserving the names of \textit{frequent} identifiers.
+We propose a new, simple, yet effective approach for processing OOV identifiers in source code, namely OOV anonymization.
+Anonymization implies replacing \textit{rare} identifiers with unique placeholders, i.\,e.\,\verb|VAR1|, \verb|VAR2|, \verb|VAR3| etc., while preserving the names of \textit{frequent} identifiers.
 An example of OOV anonymization is shown in figure~\ref{fig:ill}.
-The intuition behind using anonymization is that it preserves the semantics of the algorithm that the code snippet implements, i.\,e.\, renaming all user-defined identifiers does not change the underlying algorithm.
-In contrast, replacing all rare identifiers with \verb|UNK| identifier changes the algorithm.
-We underline that we propose anonymizing only rare identifiers and not frequently used ones, because frequently used identifier names may serve as an additional source of information about what algorithm the code snippet implements, and neural networks are indeed capable of capturing this source of information.
+The intuition behind using anonymization is that it preserves the semantics of the algorithm that the code snippet implements, i.\,e.\, renaming user-defined identifiers does not change the underlying algorithm.
+By contrast, replacing all rare identifiers with an \verb|UNK| identifier changes the algorithm.
+We underline that we propose anonymizing only rare identifiers, because frequently used identifier names may serve as an additional source of information, and neural networks are indeed capable of capturing this information.